renaldse/AlphaFold3/README.md

 * apo
 * cofold
-* seeded_apo
+* templated_apo
-* seeded_cofold
+* templated_cofold

 Input csv and json templates are available for all four workflows, along with the respective scripts.
-Template structures can be used to heavily influence seeded runs.
+Input structures can be used to heavily influence templated runs.
 Four example template structures are included in the input directory.